Gwen Stefani’s Ex, Rossdale, Moving On With Model 1 Year Younger Than Daughter

 “Gwen Stefani isn’t the only one heating up her love life… ex-husband Gavin Rossdale is dating German model Sophia Thomalla who is 24 years younger than the 51-year-old rocker and a year younger than his daughter, 28-year-old British model Daisy Lowe.
 ‘It’s very early days, but Gavin is really taken by Sophia,’ said a source…’They met on the touring scene and there’s plenty of chemistry.
 They’re having fun and the relationship has the potential to turn serious if that continues.'”

 The model is familiar with the rocker scene seeing as she has been linked to a number of musicians, including Andy LaPlegua from Norwegian electronic music band Icon of Coil to whom Thomalla was married for a short time.
-The new love interest of Rossdale married LePlegua only a few weeks after she had ended her five-year relationship with Till Lindemann, of German hard rock band Rammstein.
+The new love interest of Rossdale married LaPlegua only a few weeks after she had ended her five-year relationship with Till Lindemann, of German hard rock band Rammstein.

 Voice coach Gavin Rossdale’s girlfriend Sophia Thomalla is a winning act – even if she is a year younger than his … https://t.co/1ChdeID9Z4